-In the event that the final project plans result in disturbance to undisturbed portions of the White Street streetbed, then the additional archaeological analysis in the form of Phase 1B archaeological testing or monitoring as recommended by the Supplemental Phase 1A Study would be completed in consultation with LPC.
+In the event that the final project plans result in disturbance to undisturbed portions of the White Street streetbed, then the For those archaeologically sensitive portions of the White Street streetbed that would be disturbed by the proposed project, additional archaeological analysis in the form of Phase 1B archaeological testing or monitoring as recommended by the Supplemental Phase 1A Study would be completed in consultation with LPC.
 The presence of any significant archaeological resources would be determined through additional archaeological investigations and consultation with LPC.
 With the completion of the additional archaeological investigations necessary within the areas of archaeological sensitivity and LPC concurrence with the conclusions of those investigations, the proposed project would not result in the potential for significant adverse impacts on archaeological resources.

-As previously stated, the MDC South Tower at 125 White Street would be redeveloped with a new, approximately 450-foot-tall detention facility.
+As previously stated, the MDC South Tower at 125 White Street would be redeveloped with a new, approximately 4520-foot-tall detention facility.
 The Prison building on the project site is part of the Criminal Courts Building at 100 Centre Street, which is S/NR-eligible.
 Therefore, demolition of 125 White Street would constitute a potential significant adverse impact on architectural resources.
 The Applicant will consult with LPC to develop and implement appropriate mitigation measures to partially mitigate the potential for significant adverse impact.
 Mitigation measures are expected to include Historic American Buildings Survey (HABS) documentation of the architectural resource including sufficient information about 100 Centre Street, to which it is connected.
 In addition, also as mitigation for the demolition of 125 White Street, consultation would be undertaken with LPC regarding the design of the new detention facility and how it would connect via pedestrian bridges to the northern façade of 100 Centre Street.